MattKleyn/Frog-Blog/README.md

 Coming soon as part of phase 2 refactor.

 **Known Issues / Limitations**
-Currently there is a regression with the search by title "/view GET route.
+Currently there is a regression with the search by title `/view` GET route.
 Currently the search function is limited to using the entire title but is not caps sensitive.
 Additional filter parameters to come.
-Phase 2 is a codebase refactor to keep it DRY, crating shared middleware and utilities.
+Phase 2 is a codebase refactor to keep it DRY, creating shared middleware and utilities.
 A clear separation of concerns also involved.
 The site works but now it needs to be streamlined.

 **Problems & Solutions**
 Currently a WIP but will be a great place to journal and share experiences while learning in the tech section.
 The content will be skill and experience agnostic.
 A place for all to gather and hopefully gain some semblance of mentorship and guidance in this harsh job climate.